marianzange/iopanic/content/post/five_hops_to_hitler.md

 ### B. Computation

 For computing the results, Neo4j, a database designed for storing and querying graph structures has been used.
-Neo4j implements it’s own shortest path algorithm.
+Neo4j implements its own shortest path algorithm.
 The following query was used to compute the results.

 ```
 MATCH (a:Page), (b:Page {title:’Adolf Hitler’}), p=shortestPath ((a)−[*..15]−>(b))